 2024 H2A HARVARD COHORT

-We are thrilled to introduce our 2024 cohort!
-Our 10 teams are as diverse as the problems they seek to solve with their social impact ventures.
+Our 2024 cohort is as diverse as the problems they seek to solve with their social impact ventures.
 They include students from seven schools across Harvard University — including Harvard College, Harvard T.H.
 Chan School of Public Health, Harvard Kennedy School, and Harvard Law School — as well as teammates from 12 other institutions.
 Projects include: Using text messages to improve postnatal outcomes in Haiti; creating a more accountable marketplace for clean energy; empowering more doctors to provide gender-affirming care; and developing tools for individuals to more easily monitor their cognitive health.

 Aionergy